logos-maker/ikiGUI/README.md

 - Tools for faster development and rapid GUI design (2025).
 - Support usage in more languages  (bindings for Python or maybe Lua and Wren, 2025).
 - Better support for game making with full screen mode (2025).
--save image Built in scripting language (2026).
+- Built in scripting language (2026).

 ## Tutorial on how to prepare graphics for a plug with ikiGUI
 For your plug you whant background graphics that you can think of as your front panel,